surgura/Dynarray/README.md

 ```

 # Feature request
-If miss a feature, make an issue.
+If you miss a feature, make an issue.

 # TODO list
 - Access by array operator.
 Pretty hard, so don't expect this anytime soon.